 We can't advise you on the suitability of any particular repayment strategy.
 If you have any questions regarding the suitability of a repayment strategy, we recommend you speak to an independent financial adviser.
 We may be able to help you with information about the options explained in the Money Advice Service guides mentioned above, such as switching all or part of your mortgage to a capital & interest repayment method.
 If you have a repayment strategy which will continue beyond your retirement date, it is important that you ensure you’ll be able to continue to meet your regular payments once you've retired.

 Please note that if you have an interest only or part & part mortgage your mortgage payments do not include the costs of any savings plan or other investment you may have arranged to repay the amount you borrowed.
 It is important to check regularly that your savings plan or other investment is on track to repay your mortgage at the end of the mortgage term.

 Your mortgage will operate on one of the above repayment types, or a combination of both.
 Please check the details to ensure that your mortgage continues to meet your own needs.
 In all cases, it is important that you consider how the mortgage will be repaid if you pass away or how payments will be maintained in the event of you having a critical illness.
 If you don’t have adequate arrangements in place to protect your mortgage in these circumstances, it is important that you consider your financial protection requirements.
 One of our team will be happy to help you consider your options if required.
-Life and Critical Illness Cover is provided by our protection partner, Legal & General, who offer a ‘restricted advice’ service, which means they can only offer products and services from Legal & General and selected fund managers.
+Life and Critical Illness Cover is provided by our protection partner, Legal & General.
+Just to make you aware we offer a 'restricted advice service' in relation to financial protection products, which means we can only offer financial protection products from Legal & General.